anajlm/AdaTask/README.md

 **Repository Layer**:

-Manages data storage using in-memory lists.
-The repository layer uses the `TaskRepository` interface to provide methods for basic CRUD operations (Create, Read, Update, Delete) on tasks.
-It employs in-memory lists for simplicity.
-The repository is designed to handle various task types through generics.
+Manages data storage using in-memory lists for simplicity.

 - `TaskRepository`: Interface to provide methods for basic CRUD operations (Create, Read, Update, Delete) on tasks.
+This interface is designed to handle various task types through generics.
 - `PersonalTaskInMemoryRepository`, `StudyTaskInMemoryRepository`, and `WorkTaskInMemoryRepository`: Implement `TaskRepository` for personal, study, and work tasks.
 Each repository class provides implementations for creating, retrieving, updating, and deleting tasks specific to its type.